Bracing Against the Curve: Anakalia’s Story of Strength and Support from Shriners Children’s

 Patient with back brace sitting next to physician, Rolando Roberto, M.D.

-Anakalia visiting Dr. Roberto in a follow-up appointment
+Anakalia visits Dr. Roberto in a follow-up appointment.

 On the Road to Recovery